 - Patients should visit their physiotherapist six-eight times over a period of 12 weeks.

 Recovering from labral surgery, for some patients, is not an easy task.
-In few cases if the patient is an active participant during this process, they will return to their earlier strength levels.
+In a few cases, if the patient is an active participant during this process, they will return to their earlier strength levels.

 Generally, when patients have fully recovered from Bankart Repair surgery, they report little to no pain and inflammation.
 Usually, patients are able to perform daily gentle activities with the operated arm starting two to three weeks after surgery.